TheGreatBobster-ai/credit-card-default-prediction/README.md

 # Cost-Sensitive Credit Card Default Prediction

-My first ever Machine-Learning Project: An end-to-end machine learning pipeline for predicting credit card default using six supervised learning algorithms.
-Instead of selecting models solely based on ROC-AUC, this project incorporates asymmetric business costs and cost-sensitive threshold optimization to better reflect real-world credit risk decisions.
+My first machine-learning project: an end-to-end classification pipeline for predicting credit card default using six supervised learning algorithms, with model selection based not only on predictive performance but also on **asymmetric business costs and cost-sensitive threshold optimization**.

+> **Key Result:** Gradient Boosting achieved the lowest expected business cost on the unseen test set.
+For a hypothetical portfolio of one million customers, the model reduces expected costs from **$202.18M without customer selection to $102.47M — a reduction of approximately 49%**.
+It also reduces costs by **7.23% ($8.0M) relative to Logistic Regression**, despite Random Forest achieving a slightly higher ROC-AUC.

 ---

 ## Project Overview

-Credit card default prediction is a classic binary classification problem with highly asymmetric costs.
-Missing a future default can lead to substantial financial losses, whereas incorrectly rejecting a creditworthy customer mainly results in opportunity costs.
+Credit card default prediction is a binary classification problem with highly asymmetric economic consequences.
+Missing a future default can lead to substantial financial losses, whereas incorrectly rejecting a creditworthy customer primarily results in lost business opportunities.

+This creates an important distinction between **predictive accuracy and economic performance**: the model with the highest ROC-AUC is not necessarily the model that leads to the best lending decisions.

-This project compares six machine learning models under both traditional classification metrics and a business-oriented cost framework.
-The objective is not simply to maximize predictive performance, but to minimize expected financial losses.
+This project therefore compares six machine-learning models under both conventional classification metrics and an explicit business-cost framework.
+Classification thresholds are optimized based on expected economic costs rather than using the conventional 0.5 cutoff.

+The final models are evaluated on an **unseen holdout dataset** that was not used for model or threshold selection.

 ---